How to fight for your marriage alone. It’s possible. Here’s how.

 When a partner chooses to have an affair or participate in infidelity, it creates a division that destroys the foundation of trust that you and your spouse previously had.

 What makes this worse is when one partner does not want to try to save the marriage, leaving the other spouse to fight for it alone.
-Although this can be frustrating, distressing, and lonely, it does not mean that the marriage can’t be saved.
+Although this can be frustrating, distressing, and lonely, it does not mean that the couple cannot save their marriage.

 It is important to remember that it takes two people to get married to one another, but only one to shift the relationship towards a positive change.
 It is not necessarily the infidelity that ends the marriage, but how each of you responds to the aftermath of it.